GuillaumeFavelier/scripts/README.md

 It is **strongly** recommended to use the default path `$HOME/.zscripts.conf` to store user variables for consistency reasons.
-In fact, the access to an environment variable depends on where it has been defined, for example `cron` won't have access to a variable defined in `.zshrc`.
+In fact, the access to an environment variable depends on where it has been defined, e.g. by default, `cron` won't have access to a variable defined in `.zshrc`.

 ToDo
 ----